pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/mintingBonusesExplained.md

 FLUX burned to an address is permanent for that address.

-As more people burn FLUX, the amount of FLUX tokens you need to burn increases, and as mints stop the amount of FLUX you need to burn decreases (keep in mind the formula is based on ratios, so by starting a mint with 10 DAM you would need 10x the burn amount compared to someone doing the same with only 1 DAM).
+As more people burn FLUX, the amount of FLUX tokens you need to burn increases, and as mints stop the amount of FLUX you need to burn decreases (keep in mind the formula is based on ratios, so by starting a validator with 10 DAM you would need 10x the burn amount compared to someone doing the same with only 1 DAM).

 After you BURN some FLUX, you will see an updated BURN bonus in your dashboard.